Xirider/finetune-gpt2xl/README.md

 python run_generation.py --model_type=gpt2 --model_name_or_path=finetuned --length 200
 ```

-Or you can use it now in your own code like this:
+Or you can use it now in your own code like this to generate text in batches:

 ```python
 # credit to Niels Rogge - https://github.com/huggingface/transformers/issues/10704